LaurentMazare/tch-rs/examples/min_gpt/README.md

+## minGPT-rs

 This example implements a character-level language model using a simplified version of [minGPT](https://github.com/karpathy/minGPT).
+All the model details as well as the training loop can be found in `main.rs`.

 Besides the model being different, this example is in line with the LSTM version [char-rnn](https://github.com/LaurentMazare/tch-rs/tree/master/examples/char-rnn).